-To help you decide if this form of marketing right for you, we chatted with Radhika Roy, Affiliate Program Manager here at Volusion.
+To help you decide if this affiliate marketing right for you, we chatted with Radhika Roy, Affiliate Program Manager here at Volusion.
 Check out her insights below as she helps navigates the waters of Affiliate Marketing, discussing your most pressing questions.

 As a business owner, creating and managing an affiliate program is a great way to grow brand awareness while increasing revenue at a low overhead cost.

 If you’re new to affiliate marketing or would like to learn more, I’d suggest joining an affiliate forum to learn tips and best practices on affiliate marketing.

 How do I set up my own affiliate program?